def324/sunside/README.md

 - The “sun” marker is the subsolar point (sun at zenith).
 - Aircraft-local sunlight (day/twilight/night + relative direction) is computed at the aircraft position using SunCalc.
 - “Auto-estimate arrival time” assumes a typical cruise speed and rounds up to 30 minutes; it’s meant for planning and visualization, not schedule accuracy.

-## Known issues

-- None currently tracked in-repo; if you spot map rendering artifacts, please include a screenshot and the generated `public/map.svg`.

 ## Status and next steps